Hakeem Olayinka

 Website / Social Links

-Influences ranging from anime to fine art inform my practice rooted in storytelling, self-reflection, and cultural exploration.
-Through painting, I aim to create worlds that honor my personal history while participating in a larger conversation about identity, visibility, and the power of image making.”
+Influences ranging from anime to fine art inform my practice, grounded in storytelling, self-reflection, and cultural exploration.
+Through painting, I aim to create worlds that honor my personal history while engaging in a larger conversation about identity, visibility, and the power of image-making.”